cmsd2/rotator/README.md

 Every effort has been made to limit the scope of permissions provided to various components.

 Please review the code before deploying into your own account.

+## IAM for CodeCommit

+Users using service-specific credentials to access codecommit through the git cli will need `codecommit:GitPull` and `codecommit:GitPush` permissions, and also `kms:Decrypt` and `kms:Encrypt` for the CMK used to encrypt the repository.

+In addition, users will need these permissions without requiring MFA.
+It's typical practice to require all but a few operations to enforce MFA.
+This blanket Deny-with-conditions will prevent the use of service-specific credentials with the git cli.

+For troubleshooting permissions, check the CloudTrail logs and also try running the Policy Simulator.

+The preferred approach however is to use federated identity along with the git credential manager.